Rapid Spin Deceleration of Magnetized Proto-Neutron Stars via Asymmetric Neutrino Emission: The Model

 Furthermore, we assume that only the dominant effect of absorption contributes to the neutrino transport, and that the neutrinos travel along a straight line.
-The Boltzmann equation for $f_{\nu}$ then becomes
+It is common (e.g. \cite{burrows07}) to utilize a one-dimensional Boltzmann equation in simulations of PNS formation, and hence, the straight line approximation is adequate for our purpose.
+The 1D Boltzmann equation for $f_{\nu}$ in our simulation can then be written: